 The drinks: We chose from the specality cocktail menu.
 Sometimes I try cocktails full of fancy ingredients and they seem unbalanced, or too sweet, or too boozy.
 That was not the case here; the bartenders clearly know what they're doing.
 I had the Mollie's Spirit, Allie had the Peach Basil Libation, and both were refreshing and tasty.

 The food: Our server said that the crowd favorites were the mac 'n' cheese and the fries.
 Every time I want to sigh at the predictability of "gourmet style mac 'n' cheese" being a crowd favorite, I have to tell myself to hush because sometimes there's a good reason that things are popular.
 This mac 'n' cheese proved that point.
 It was creamy (as opposed to ultra-cheesy like Central BBQ's, which I also love), made with shell pasta, and garnished with bacon.

 We tried the grilled fruit next.
-That day, Mollie's served pears drizzlied in balsamic vinaigrette and blue cheese: divine.
-I will probably go back and sit on the patio and order this and the Blushing Tiger cocktail at some point this summer.
+That day, Mollie's served pears drizzled in balsamic vinaigrette and blue cheese: divine.
+I will probably go back and sit on the patio and order this and a cocktail at some point this summer.

 We also ordered the souvlaki (charred lamb, veggies, tahini, pita) but after that rich mac 'n' cheese and the strong flavors of the fruit and blue cheese, this seemed like it was missing something - some type of sauce perhaps.

 Finally, because everyone around us ordered it, we had to try the french fries.
 They were the crinkle-cut kind, tossed in truffle oil with black pepper and parmesan; the fries came in an adorable Chinese food takeout container with a side of aioli.